 September - Keagan-Michael Key (MFA A&A 1996) premieres as a regular cast member of MAD TV (FOX Network).
 Key would gain additional fame as half of the Key and Peele comedy team.
-On April 25, 2015, he appeared with President Obama at the white house correspondents' dinner in a real life re-enactment of a popular Key and Peel comedy routine, where Key acts as the president's "anger translator."
+On April 25, 2015, he appeared with President Obama at the White House correspondents' dinner in a real-life reenactment of a popular Key and Peel comedy routine, where Key acts as the president's "anger translator."
+He currently has a very active movie and television career.

-2005 - February 9 - University officials announce that classes would be cancelled to observe the Martin Luther King, Jr. holiday beginning in January 2006.
+2005 - February 9 - University officials announce that classes would be cancelled to observe the Martin Luther King Jr. holiday beginning in January 2006.

-March 7 - The group Undertones is chartered to provide a safe and supportive environment within the larger Penn State community to focus on the distinct needs of the Lesbian, Gay, Bisexual, Transgender, Ally (LGBTA) community of color.
-The organization had actually begun meeting during the spring of 2001.
+March 7 - The Undertones group is chartered to provide a safe and supportive environment within the larger Penn State community to focus on the distinct needs of the Lesbian, Gay, Bisexual, Transgender, Ally (LGBTA) community of color.
+The organization began meeting during the spring of 2001.